jeff-wise/haskell-starter-kit-blog/README.md

 composition.
 We'll show how understanding these three simple concepts in Haskell is enough to start writing great software.

-While these principles are universal, it's often difficult to apply them in other programming languages.
+While these principles are universal, they're often difficult to apply in other programming languages.
 This is either because other languages lack certain features such as sum types or function currying or because those languages encourage a different way of thinking about or modeling software.